pucrs-automated-planning/syllabus/syllabus.md

 ## OBJECTIVES:
 A student who completes this course should be able to:

-1. Understand the main formalisms used for automated planning and the assumptions behind these formalisms.
+1. Understand the main formalisms used for automated planning and the assumptions behind these formalisms;

-2. Understand modern algorithms to solve automated planning problems and basic optimization techniques that can be applied to these algorithms.
+2. Understand modern algorithms to solve automated planning problems and basic optimization techniques that can be applied to these algorithms; and

 3. Apply automated planning systems to solve real-world problems